By Monique Palomares

 Photo: Wedding in France, July 1905

 This article was posted on Wednesday, November 13th, 2019 at 1:42 am and is filed under Countries & Cultures, Customs and Traditions, France, Mama Lisa, Wedding Attire around the World, Wedding Traditions, Weddings.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply